mit-crpg/OpenMOC/docs/source/methods/eigenvalue_calculations.rst

    **Figure 2**: Linear interpolation of an exponential.

 The OpenMOC code incorporates an option to evaluate exponentials using either the compiler's exponential intrinsic function or a linear interpolation table.
-The following expression for the maximum approximation error :math:`\epsilon` for the linear interpolation method was discussed and validated by Yamamoto [1]_:
+The following expression for the maximum approximation error :math:`\epsilon` for the linear interpolation method was discussed and validated by [Yamamoto]_:

 .. math::
    :label: exponential-error